 - Schedule reminders to be present.
 Mindfulness is about being present in the moment.
-Part of mindfulness practice is training your mind to return to the present moment after abandoning it.
-During a guided meditation, a meditation teacher may use sounds, such as a bell or his/her voice, to bring you back to the present moment.
-A variety of apps, such as Mindfulness Bell, Enlighten, and The Now, can do the same for you throughout the day by playing sounds and displaying inspiring quotes to bring you back into the present moment.
+Part of practicing mindfulness is training your mind to return to the present moment after abandoning it.
+During a guided meditation, a teacher may use sounds — such as a bell or his/her voice — to bring you back to the present moment.
+A variety of apps, such as Mindfulness Bell, Enlighten and The Now, can do the same for you throughout the day by playing sounds and displaying inspiring quotes to bring you back into the present moment.

 - Silence notifications when you need to stay focused.
-Nothing is more distracting than a ringing, beeping, or vibrating smartphone when you are trying to focus, sleep, or just be present.
-When you need your devices to leave you alone, try turning off notifications temporarily using Do Not Disturb on your iOS device, Quiet Hours on your Windows Phone device, or Interruptions on your Android device.
-With just the flip of a switch your smartphone will leave you alone, at least until you flip the switch back.
+Nothing is more distracting than a ringing, beeping or vibrating smartphone when you are trying to focus, sleep or just be present.
+When you need your devices to leave you alone, try turning off notifications temporarily by using Do Not Disturb on your iOS device, Quiet Hours on your Windows Phone or Interruptions on your Android device.
+With just the flip of a switch, your smartphone will leave you alone — at least until you flip the switch back.

-Although technology can’t make us be mindful, it can help to create conditions which are conducive to mindfulness and, at the very least, it can avoid getting in the way of mindfulness when designed, configured, and used correctly.
+Although technology can’t make us be mindful, it can help to create conditions which are conducive to mindfulness and — at the very least — avoid getting in the way of mindfulness when designed, configured and used correctly.